 - Import: A filer imports an XML file containing filing information for a plan in their account for plan years 2014 and later.
 Filers then use My PAA's features to review, edit, sign and submit each filing to PBGC.
 Each user who works on the filing must have an account in My PAA.

-- Upload: A filer uploads, certifies, and submits an XML file containing complete filing information for up to approximately 100 filings (multiple filings in one XML will be available in August 2021), for plan years 2014 and later.
+- Upload: A filer uploads, certifies, and submits an XML file containing complete filing information for up to approximately 40 filings, for plan years 2014 and later.
 Only the user uploading the file is required to have an account in My PAA, the plan in their account and to be assigned the Upload Preparer role for each plan; however, filers do not have the opportunity to make changes to the filing information in My PAA using this method.

 For more information about these premium filing options from the user's perspective, review the Premium Filing Options found under the Practitioners Tab, Online Premium Filing section.